 There are plenty of challenges to flying today–from finding a seat on an overbooked plane to weathering the storms of delayed flights and missed connections.
 Here’s one more: Figuring out how to stay healthy in the germ factories known as airplanes.
-With hundreds of people passing through on a daily basis, ever shorter turnaround times on the ground (who could possibly clean 250 tray tables in 10 minutes?) and people who are, let’s face it, slobs, the germs are multiplying even as you fasten your seat belt low and tight across your lap.
-Here are the places on a plane where germs are most likely lying in wait, ready to attack and leave you coughing, sneezing and complaining during your family vacation.
+With hundreds of people passing through on a daily basis, ever shorter turnaround times on the ground (who could possibly clean 250 tray tables in 10 minutes?) and people who are, let’s face it, slobs, the germs on an airplane are multiplying even as you fasten your seat belt low and tight across your lap.
+Here are the places on a plane and in the airport where germs are most likely lying in wait, ready to attack and leave you coughing, sneezing and complaining during your family vacation.

 1. Don’t Touch Anything

 It may be a challenge to fasten your seatbelt while seated without actually touching that metal belt bucket with the fingerprints and germs left behind by, well, everyone else who ever sat in that seat.
 Because it is guaranteed that no one gets around to cleaning those when there are so many used Kleenexes to pick out of the!

 Still, you can avoid touching some of the other germy spots on the plane.
 Leave those airline magazines right the is the .
 Why?
 Because you know that the last person who read them licked their finger before turning the page to add traction on that glossy paper.
 That’s a mental picture you don’t need, right?

 And, while you’re standing in the aisle waiting for the lav despite the‘s plea over the intercom telling you, “The pilot has turned on the fasten seatbelt sign.
 Please return to your seat.”
 Notice that the guy who just walked out of that tiny bathroom didn’t bother to wash his hands or put the back down.
 Just pull one of those tiny out of the dispenser and use it to protect your hands when you touch the door lock, put down the seat, do your thing and push the .